 2. Providing good quality timely responses to the needs of children and young people at risk of abuse and neglect so that they are protected and kept safe.

-CPC’s work concentrates on this aspect of safeguarding.
-Detailed information about the work done by CPC each year is published in its annual report.
+SPPC’s work concentrates on this aspect of safeguarding.
+Detailed information about the work done by SPPC each year is published in its annual report.
 To view the most recent Annual Report click here

 Services that are available to everyone help with this, as well as more targeted or specialist services to meet particular needs.
 Each child or young person will have their own plan setting out the support they need and how it will be provided.

-Shetland Child Protection Committee (CPC) is a partnership with representation from:
+Shetland Public Protection Committee (SPPC) is a partnership with representation from: